Table of Contents

 7695-Civil war erupts within Sheltinnobortanu as leaders of the Pal caste suggest venturing south to search for the Sag caste, and the Bal caste lobbies strongly for an all out attack on the trolls.
 The stronger Bal side prevails and a much weakened gnome army composed of every old gnome, female, and child that can carry a weapon sallies forth to wipe out the trolls.
 Their numbers are too few and after several days of fighting, the trolls win the battle.
 No survivors are reported.

-Tendenarruk thus almost entirely worship the gnomish demi-god Barlifandorf.
-One Gnomish legend holds that gnomes are descendants of a union between the Dwarven demi-god Dhurli Ironbeard and a demon temptress.
-The daughter of this union, the legend claims, is none other than Barlifandorf, the Gnomish demi-god, although if this legend is true, Barlifandorf does not possess the power of a true demi-god.
+Tendenarruk thus almost entirely worship the gnomish god Barlifandorf.
+One Gnomish legend holds that gnomes are descendants of a union between the Dwarven lesser god Dhurli Ironbeard and a demon temptress.
+The daughter of this union, the legend claims, is none other than Barlifandorf, the Gnomish lesser deity, although if this legend is true, Barlifandorf does not possess the power of a true lesser deity.
 The gnomes would disagree.
 Although part demon, her heart is pure, they say, and she is a goddess of goodness.
 As the gnomes are by and large a good race, this legend is at the very least controversial.
 It has survived the ages and continues to hold sway over gnomish society.
 None but the gods know the truth of the matter, but a famous religious scholar and priest of the Elhil, Halfir of House Arefor, left behind pertinent world histories dated from the year 9780 E.R.
 Therein he claims that after centuries of study of the gnomes, a most curious race, to have communed directly with his lord Tal-Allustiel and to have confirmed the truth of this legend.

 In the beginnings of time, the goddess Barlifandorf had five daughters.
 They and their husbands spawned the five castes of the Gnomes.
 The five ancestors were Bal and her husband Bol, Dam and her husband Dom, Ka and her husband Kor, Pal and her husband Pol, and Sag and her husband Sog.
 The origin of these husbands is a product of much religious and scholarly debate.
 Many claim that Bol was Dwarven, and Pol was a halfling, perhaps even Bunga Proudfoot himself, although this latter is unlikely.
 Advocates of this mixed blood theory within the Gnomish race claim that others of the husbands are actually the children of these two first marriages.
 Some such traditionalists claim that there are really only two ancestors, Bal and Pal.
 Another legend of gnomish creation suggests that Barlifandorf's brother impregnated each of the original daughters, and thus started a longstanding gnomish tradition of inbreeding.